developer0hye/YOLOX-Backbone/README.md

 # YOLOX-Backbone

-`yolox_backbone` is a deep-learning library and is a collection of [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) backbone models.
+`yolox-backbone` is a deep-learning library and is a collection of [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) backbone models.

 ## Install

 ```
-pip install yolox_backbone
+pip install yolox-backbone
 ```